eclipse-platform/eclipse.platform.images/org.eclipse.images.renderer/README.md

-org.eclipse.ui.images.renderer
+org.eclipse.images.renderer
 ==============================

-org.eclipse.ui.images provides the a Maven generator of svg images located in the org.eclipse.ui.images plug-in.
+org.eclipse.images provides the a Maven generator of svg images located in the org.eclipse.images plug-in.

-org.eclipse.ui.images.renderer plug-in usage
+org.eclipse.images.renderer plug-in usage
 --------------------------------------------

-Install the org.eclipse.ui.images.renderer plug-in:
+Install the org.eclipse.images.renderer plug-in:

-cd org.eclipse.ui.images.renderer
+cd org.eclipse.images.renderer
 mvn clean install

 After the renderer plugin is installed, change into the root of the images project:

-cd org.eclipse.ui.images
+cd org.eclipse.images

 Finally, execute the icon render mojo with:

-mvn org.eclipse.ui:org.eclipse.ui.images.renderer:render-icons
+mvn org.eclipse.images:org.eclipse.images.renderer:render-icons

-This renders all of the svg icons in "eclipse-svg" into the "eclipse-png" folder of the org.eclipse.ui.images project, maintaining the directory structure (i.e. eclipse-svg/icondir will be rendered into org.eclipse.ui.images/eclipse-png/icondir).
+This renders all of the svg icons in "eclipse-svg" into the "eclipse-png" folder of the org.eclipse.images project, maintaining the directory structure (i.e. eclipse-svg/icondir will be rendered into org.eclipse.images/eclipse-png/icondir).

 Supported runtime arguments (e.g mvn -Declipse.svg.scale=2 ...):